trimstray/nginx-admins-handbook/README.md

 # HTTP Basics

-HTTP stands for hypertext transfer protocol and is used for transmitting data (web pages) over the Internet.
+HTTP stands for hypertext transfer protocol and is used for transmitting data (e.g. web pages) over the Internet.

 Some important information about HTTP: